Crypto-TII/FANNG-MPC/README.md

 ### __A Library for ML blocks -> folding layers, input/batch processing, and output layers__

-This library contains new ML functionalities to implement: i) folding layers (i.e. pooling); ii) batch normalization; iii) input normalization & standardisation; iv) and some output layers such as softmax.
+This library contains new ML functionalities to implement: i) folding layers (i.e. pooling); ii) batch normalization; iii) input normalization & standardization; iv) and some output layers such as softmax.

 All functions are described [here](MD-Files/folding_lib.md)